Skip to:

 Image

-Or treat yourself to hot fish and chips, served daily for lunch and dinner.
 You can sit right on the wharf, watch the boats cruise by, and soak up a stunning sunset while you eat.
-Prefer to DIY?
-Take your seafood haul back to your campsite or cabin and cook up a storm.
-There’s even boat mooring if you're arriving by water.
-It’s a must-visit spot while you’re in town!
+Or take it back to your accommodation and grill up a feast!

 More food & drink near Evans Head